savannstm/rvpacker-txt-rs/README.md

 You can download binary files in the Releases section.

-Files with the .exe extension are designed for Windows of any architecture, while files without an extension are designed for Linux x64.
+Files with the .exe extension are designed for Windows x64, while files without an extension are designed for Linux x64.

 ## Usage